-When the early versions of BS5588 Codes of Practice for Offices and Shops(2) were published, the research work leading up to the publication of BS476: Part 31.1 had been performed.
+When the early versions of BS5588 Codes of Practice for Offices and Shops (2) were published, the research work leading up to the publication of BS476: Part 31.1 had been performed.
 The inadequacy of the doorstop had, therefore, been recognised.

 Unfortunately, no commercially available door assembly had been tested to the proposed procedure at this time, so a pragmatic decision was made to require all smoke control doors to be fitted with a 'flexible edge seal' as an interim measure.
-This recommendation was too general to remain in the Standard for long and so when these codes came up for revision(3) and as other codes were published, the requirement for the assemblies to meet a leakage rate of 3 metre3/hour/metre (of leaf edge perimeter) at a pressure of 25Pa was introduced.
+This recommendation was too general to remain in the Standard for long and so when these codes came up for revision (4) and as other codes were published, the requirement for the assemblies to meet a leakage rate of 3 metre3/hour/metre (of leaf edge perimeter) at a pressure of 25Pa was introduced.
 This also could only be achieved by the use of flexible edge seals (for comparison a 25mm stop has been measured as allowing more than 35 metre3/hour/metre of leaf edge perimeter).
-This requirement has been carried forward into national legislation, particularly as one of the methods given in the Approved Document B to the Building Regulations (England and Wales) as satisfying the functional requirement to produce adequate means of escape.
+This requirement has been carried forward into national legislation, particularly as one of the methods given in the Approved Document B (Volumes 1 and 2) to B1 of the England and Wales Regulations as satisfying the functional requirement to produce adequate means of escape.

-Because it is perceived to be difficult to achieve a seal at the threshold, the gap at the bottom of the door is exempted from the leakage criterion in B1.
+Because it is perceived to be difficult to achieve a seal at the threshold, the gap at the bottom of the door is exempted from the leakage criterion in Approved Document B, Table B1.
 As the gap at the bottom of the door is straight through and is invariably wider than elsewhere in the assembly, then if the smoke is truly mixed and at an even pressure and temperature, a greater proportion of the smoke is likely to be egressing from this gap than any of the others.
 The pragmatic decision to ignore the leakage from the bottom assumes that there will be some stratification of the gases and, therefore, less polluted air will be present nearer to the floor level.
 This cannot be guaranteed and so leakage through the threshold gap would lead to rapid smoke logging of the protected space.
 There are, therefore, real benefits to be achieved if the threshold is sealed to satisfy similar levels of performance.
-It is the recommendation of IFSA, where doorsets are required to restrict smoke leakage at ambient temperature, that they should have a leakage rate not exceeding 3m3/m/hour for all edges (head, jambs, base and where applicable, meeting edges) when tested at 25Pa under BS476-31.1.
+This is something that has been recognised in BS 9999 and BS 9991, where it is recommended that for an adequately smoke sealed door the threshold is sealed with a drop down seal, or one that makes continuous contact ifsa with the floor, or where this not practicable that the gap at the bottom of the door is controlled to 3mm.